marlo-80/Chiron/README.md

    In `docker/compose.yml`, replace `your.email@example.com` with your own email (required by NCBI for API access).

 4. **(Optional) Adjust model and evaluation settings**
    In `docker/src/evaluation.py` you can change `MODEL_NAME` to any Ollama model you have pulled.
-The default is `cniongolo/biomistral`.
+Recommended is `lama3-gradient:8b`.

 ### Building and Starting the Containers